Korzo

 Soheil Shayesteh | وهم (Vahm) III

-Thomas Dulfer is bassoonist and managing director of Lonelinoise.
-He is the initiator and soloist of Sofia’s Trip.
-As both a cardiovascular scientist and musician, he works across fields that are not usually connected, bringing together music, consciousness, and science in this project.
+Thomas Dulfer is a bassoonist and the managing director of Lonelinoise.
+He is also a soloist and the creative brain behind Sophia’s Trip.
+As both a cardiovascular scientist and musician, he works at the intersection of worlds that are not usually connected.
+In this project, that’s music, consciousness, and science.

-Sebastiaan Kemner is trombonist and artistic director of Lonelinoise.
+Sebastiaan Kemner is a trombonist and the artistic director of Lonelinoise.
 He won the Dutch Music Prize in 2021 and conducts research at the University of Oxford on how contemporary music reaches audiences.
-In Sofia’s Trip, he conducts the ensemble.
+Sebastiaan will conduct Sophia’s Trip.

 Soheil Shayesteh is an Iranian composer based in the Netherlands.
 His music moves between trance, Iranian folk traditions, and Western contemporary composition.
-For Sofia’s Trip, he writes three new works and performs on kamancheh and live electronics.
+He is writing three new works for Sophia’s Trip and plays the kamancheh and live electronics.

 Composers: Sofia Gubaidulina, Soheil Shayesteh